Here are few projects I've been working on as a freelancer. For a full account of my work experience, please refer to my CV (PDF).

 Books can be purchased using a simple shopping cart which integrates with SagePay for payment processing.

-I work closely with the museum's staff to help them make the most of their web publishing and emailing system.
-I implement new features, solve problems, perform advanced configuration, optimize deployment (migrated from Mongrel to Passenger), etc.
+I worked closely with the museum's staff to help them make the most of their web publishing and emailing system.
+I implemented new features, solved problems, performed advanced configuration, optimized deployment (migrated from Mongrel to Passenger), etc.

 The museum runs a shop which has a lot of interesting stuff, you should probably check it out, even if you're not an expert in design!

-I made important improvements to the frontend and the backend, including critical changes to the ordering process.
+I made numerous improvements to the frontend and the backend, including critical changes to the ordering process.

 I worked in collaboration with Large Blue to release the new version of Wines of Germany, a website which promotes German wines toward the British public.
 With a project manager and a graphic designer based in London, a frontend designer in Barcelona and myself doing backend development in Tokyo, this project was a good example of successful distributed development.
 We developed the site using Django and we used IRC and Git to communicate and synchronize our work.